Key Information

 Entry Requirements

 First or upper second class honours degree and a Master's degree.
-International students will also require English Language at IELTS 6.5 with a minimum of 5.5 in each part.
+International students will also require English Language at IELTS 6.5 with a minimum of 5.5 in each element.

 We encourage candidates with equivalent professional experience and unusual pathways to apply.
 A writing sample in order to evaluate the student's academic potential may be required in certain circumstances.